maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 In the exemple we use another instance of traefik with the container named cloudflare to simulate a front proxy

-The "internal" Traefik instance is configured to trust the cloudflare forward headers
+The "internal" Traefik instance is configured to trust the cloudflare forward headers This helps Traefik choose the right IP of the client: see https://doc.traefik.io/traefik/routing/entrypoints/#forwarded-headers
 ```yaml
   - "--entrypoints.web.forwardedheaders.trustedips=172.21.0.5"
 ```